-At the last general election, in 2017, Labour won 49 London seats, the Conservatives 21 and the Liberal Democrats three.
+At the last general election, in 2017, Labour won 49 London seats (up by four), the Conservatives 21 (down six) and the Liberal Democrats three (up two).
 Neither UKIP nor the Greens were in contention for any.

 Labour has since lost three and the Conservatives one, though none of these have resulted from by-elections.
 Labour’s losses have been due to defections to what was originally called the Independent Group, then Change UK and now the Independent Group for Change.
 The Tory loss is due to Justine Greening losing the Commons whip over Brexit.
 (A second Tory Brexit rebel, Stephen Hammond, has since had the whip restored).

 The Lib Dem London seat total has risen to four thanks to the party recruiting one of the Labour defectors, Chuka Umunna, from Change UK, though he will be fighting a different seat from the one he has been representing.
 One of the other Labour defectors, Joan Ryan, is standing down and the third, Mike Gapes, is attempting to defend his seat.